Kalkara: History

-Following the gaining of Independence by Malta in 1964, the whole country witnessed a period of high development and construction, which also left its impact on Kalkara, albeit to a lesser degree.
-A new housing estate was built by the government in the area close to Bighi Hospital, while further development included the construction of large terraced houses and small villas along the area flanked by Triq il-Missjoni Taljana.
-Nevertheless, Kalkara still retains a charming and quiet atmosphere and constantly features in many paintings and postcards that highlight its picturesque location.
+Following independence from Britain in 1964, Malta witnessed high development and construction, which affected Kalkara but to a lesser degree.
+A new housing estate was built by the government in the area close to Bighi Hospital.
+Further development included the construction of large terraced houses and small villas along the area flanked by Triq il-Missjoni Taljana.
+Kalkara remains a quiet town.

+Geography

-Kalkara is located on the eastern coast of Malta and forms part of the inner harbour area of the Grand Harbour.
+Kalkara is on Malta's eastern coast and forms part of the inner harbour area of the Grand Harbour.
 It occupies the area around Kalkara Creek and extends to both valley sides around the creek.
 Rinella Bay, the only sandy beach in the Grand Harbour, is found at the mouth of the Rinella valley.
-Kalkara is one of the few localities within the Grand Harbour area that still has relatively large open spaces that naturally divide it from other towns and villages.
+Kalkara is one of the few localities within the Grand Harbour area that still has relatively large open spaces that naturally divide it from other villages.
 The town is bordered by the cities of Birgu and Żabbar, as well as the town of Xgħajra.